-You’re a busy teacher and you’ve had pain in your jaw for longer than you’d like to admit – it’s stopped you from chewing gum, and sometimes, you even have to take a break from lecturing your class at Estero High School at times.
+You’re a busy teacher and you’ve had pain in your jaw for longer than you’d like to admit – it’s stopped you from chewing gum, and sometimes, you even have to take a break from lecturing your class at Bonita Springs High School at times.
 Things have gotten out of hand, though, lately – the other night, your jaw was locked in place for about a half hour, and it hurt.
 You need TMJ treatment in Bonita Springs, FL but who can you trust to end your pain?
 The team at Pelican Landing Dental has the expertise in correcting this jaw dysfunction.
 Learn about TMJD in this post, as well as how your dentist in Bonita Springs, FL can end your pain.

 What IS TMJD?

 Dr. Rich Gilbert, Dr. Lacy Gilbert, and Dr. Genevieve Garris explain that TMJ disorders (TMJD) are any number of problems that occur involving the temporomandibular joint.
 Issues with this hinge joint that connects your jaw to your skull can lead to pain in areas surrounding your jaw when the condition isn’t treated.
 This condition affects over 10 million people, and the symptoms include:

 - Pain in the face, neck, shoulders